andipandi1738/ColorStack_Terminal_Adventure/README.txt

-🕵️‍♀️ Terminal Justice: RIP Joel
+🧠 ColorStack Terminal Adventure
 A beginner Linux adventure for detectives-in-training.

 🎯 YOUR MISSION
-A mysterious “accident” occurred in the EEB lab.
-Your task is to use your terminal skills to explore folders, read files, uncover clues, and find out what really happened.
+Something strange happened in the EEB lab.
+Use your terminal skills to explore folders, read files, uncover clues, and discover what really happened.

 You’ll move through four folders:
 1. crime_scene – where it all began